thpatch/thcrap/README.md

 * `win32_utf8`: A UTF-8 wrapper library around the Win32 API calls we require.
 This is a stand-alone project and can (and should) be freely used in other applications, too.
 * `thcrap`: The main patch engine.
 * `thcrap_loader`: A command-line loader to call the injection functions of `thcrap` on a newly created process.
-* `thcrap_configure`: A rather cheap command-line patch configuration utility.
-Will eventually be replaced with a GUI tool.
+* `thcrap_configure`: A GUI wizard for discovering patches, configuring patch stacks, and locating supported games.
 * `thcrap_tsa`: A thcrap plug-in containing patch hooks for games using the STG engine by Team Shanghai Alice.
+* `thcrap_tasofro`: A thcrap plug-in containing patch hooks for various games by [Twilight Frontier](http://tasofro.net/).
-* `thcrap_update`: A thcrap plug-in containing updating functionality for patches as well as digitally signed automatic updates of thcrap itself.
+* `thcrap_update`: Contains updating functionality for patches, digitally signed automatic updates of thcrap itself, as well as an updater GUI. `thcrap_update.dll` can be safely deleted to disable all online functionality.

 ### Building ###